aws-samples/shopfloor-connectivity/docs/adapters/rest.md

 ---
 ### Channels
-The channels configuration for an REST source holds configuration data to read values from the result from a source REST query.
-"Commented" out by adding a "#" at the beginning of the identifier of that channel.
+The channels property defines a list of data points to be extracted from REST query responses, where each channel maps to a specific value in the REST response.
+Channels can be temporarily disabled by prefixing their identifier with a "#" character, allowing for easy testing and troubleshooting without removing the channel configuration.

 **Type**: Map[String,[RestChannelConfiguration](#restchannelconfiguration)

 At least 1 channel must be configured.

 ---
 ### Request
-This is the REST query that is executed to retrieve the values from the server.
+The request property specifies the REST endpoint path to query, excluding the base URL (which is defined in the server configuration).
+It's a String value representing the relative path of the REST API endpoint.

+For instance, if you intend to access "https://api.restful-api.dev/objects/7", you would only specify "objects/7" in the request property, as the base URL is configured in the server section referred by the [RestServer](#restserver) property.

 **Type**: String

-To retrieve an object from "https://api.restful-api.dev/objects/7", this would be "objects/7"

 ---
 ### RestServer
-Rest Server Identifier for the REST server to read from.
-This referenced server must be present in the RestServers section of the adapter referred to by the ProtocolAdapter attribute of the source.
+The RestServer property specifies the identifier of the REST server configuration to use, which must match an existing server definition in the RestServers section of the REST adapter configuration.
+This String value links the source to its server configuration containing connection details like base URL and authentication parameters.
+The referenced server identifier must exist in the adapter configuration specified by the ProtocolAdapter attribute.

 **Type**: String

-Must be an identifier of a server in the RestServers section of the REST adapter used by the source.

 ### RestSourceConfiguration Schema